IQ404/study-notes/README.md

   `mix` sometimes (e.g. in HLSL) is also called `lerp`, stands for linear interpolation.

 Using the abovementioned functions, one can implement graph of functions purely within fragment shader.
-See the related repository.
+See the related repository of this note.

 ## Built-in Math Functions in GLSL